praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 Here are some notes about these parameters.
 - Each parameter comes with **constraints**.
 These constraints detail the specific formats of text that each parameter accepts as valid user input.
+  - Not following these constraints will result in an error when entering the command.
+  - Nonetheless, Docedex will not stop working.
+Rather, a message will be provided to you on how to correct your command.

 [Scroll back to Table of Contents](#table-of-contents)